praul/autoreply/README.md

 ## Notes & Credit
 - Thanks to BertrandBordage for the base version of this script (https://gist.github.com/BertrandBordage/e07e5fe8191590daafafe0dbb05b5a7b)
 - Using pythons email and smtplib lead to empty messages on some (office365) mail accounts.
 For heavens sake, I could not figure it out and therefore used python-emails library, which is missing some features (in-reply-to), but is working stable.
+- Using pythons multiprocessing is a quick-and-dirty approach for supporting multiple accounts simultaneously without having to rewrite the base script for this
 - I made this basically for myself, so I'm probably not gonna pump this up with feature requests :)